Search

 Commission strives for greater harmonization

-The EU Commission also wants to reduce the member states’ room for manoeuvre.
+The EU Commission would also like to reduce the member states’ scope for action.
 The aim is for the transposition laws of the individual EU member states to diverge less.
-Accordingly, the areas in which the member states cannot adopt divergent regulations are to be extended to include
+Accordingly, the areas in which the member states cannot adopt divergent regulations are to be extended to

 – the requirements for due diligence at group level,

-– all requirements for the identification of adverse impacts, with the exception of requirements on the termination of contractual relationships, preventive measures and the remediation of actual adverse impacts and
+– all requirements for determining negative effects, with the exception of the requirements on the termination of contractual relationships, preventive measures and the elimination of actual negative effects and

 – the requirements for the complaints procedure.

-Start of CSDDD to be postponed by one year
+The start of the CSDDD is postponed by one year

-The EU Commission wants to give companies more time for implementation.
-Instead of July 26, 2027, the first companies should not apply the CSDDD until July 26, 2028.
-To enable companies to plan better, the countries should transpose the directive into national laws more quickly.
-The implementation period should only be twelve months from the entry into force of the proposed amendments.
-In addition, the Commission’s specific guidelines on the fulfillment of due diligence obligations should also be presented six months earlier than previously planned, namely on July 26, 2026.
+Companies should have more time for implementation.
+Instead of July 26, 2027, the first companies will not have to apply the CSDDD until July 26, 2028.
+To enable companies to plan better, the countries are to transpose the directive into national laws more quickly.
+In addition, the Commission’s specific guidelines on the fulfillment of due diligence obligations are to be presented six months earlier than previously planned, namely on 26 July 2026, although the timetable for the guidelines may have to be adjusted again as things currently stand.

 What the planned changes mean for companies

-The changes would ease the burden on business to a greater or lesser extent.
-Companies with a maximum of 1,000 employees would be exempt from the obligations of the CSRD and some affected companies would only have to report for the first time later than before.
+The changes would reduce the burden on business to a greater or lesser extent.
+Many companies would be exempt from the obligations of the CSRD and some affected companies would only have to report for the first time later than before.

 Explore #more